igor-blopes/ProjectEuler/ReadMe.txt

-Problems from ProjectEuler in java
+Solving problems from ProjectEuler in java
 Site: https://projecteuler.net/